jonatoj/API-Capstone/README.md

 ## Requirements
 * A web browser.
 * An active internet connection.
-* User Instructions.
+* Application description.
-* Select a Cuisine from the list and number of images to display.
+* Select meal type and cuisine from the list and number of images to display.

 #

-Select one of twenty six cuisines displayed and select number of recipes to display or use default number of recipes/image.
+Select one of two meal types, one of ten different cuisines displayed, and a select number of recipes to display or use the default number of recipes/images.

 ![Screenshot](results.png)